JuliaCI/PkgBenchmark.jl/README.md

 ## Project Status

-The package is tested against Julia `v1.0` and `v1.1` on Linux and macOS.
+The package is tested against Julia `v1.0` to `v1.2` on Linux and macOS.

 ## Contributing and Questions